-If you aren’t able to get a qualified tradesperson out to carry out work, try to think of anything else you can do to make the situation better for the tenant.
+If there is a delay in finding a suitably qualified tradesperson out to carry out work, try to think of anything else you can do to make the situation better for the tenant.
 Can you provide alternative accommodation?
 Can you provide electric heaters or pay the costs of electricity to heat water if the boiler isn’t working?

 Viewings of properties